cosmicrealm/TalkingHead-1KH-audio/README.md

 ## Future Plans

-I may share the processed dataset with attached audio at a later time.
+Due to the limitations of video availability and YouTube's IP restrictions, I may share the processed dataset with attached audio at a later time.

 ## Acknowledgment